cats64/ibpersonalproject/docs/README.md

 	- The "Schedule" PDF contains the schedule for my project.
 	- The "Proposal" PDF contains a copy of my proposal from ManageBac.
 These are provided so that people who cannot see my ManageBac can see the full details of my project.
+You'll also need a (recent) version of TeXLive to build the .tex files.